techspaceusict/techspace-web/README.md

 1. Make sure you have Python 3 and pip setup on your computer. https://www.makeuseof.com/tag/install-pip-for-python/
-2. Make sure you have virtual environment installed
+2. Make sure you have virtual environment installed.
    To check run command ```$ pip freeze```
    To install virtual environment``` $ pip install virtualenv ```